 Speaking Their Language: Why Communication Matters in Every Hospital

-It might sound simple talking about how we talk, but in healthcare, the words we choose, the way we deliver them, and the intentions behind them can radically shape a person’s experience of care.
+In healthcare, the words we choose, the way we deliver them, and the intentions behind them can radically shape a person’s experience of care.
 And that’s what I’m invited to speak about in Grand Rounds presentations, workshops, and professional development sessions for clinicians, researchers, allied health teams, and students.

 Each hospital and university I work with brings a unique culture, but the questions are often the same: